ttotenberg-ld/LDAPIRateLimitHandler/README.md

 ## Note
 You should not blindly copy + paste this wrapper for your use.
 The way it is currently written, it may successfully execute your call multiple times if below the rate limit threshold.
 So, there's a risk of accidentally repeating actions that should not be repeated.
 Maybe that doesn't matter for your usage, but you should modify this wrapper in your own environment as needed.

 Questions?
 Comments?
-Feedback?
+Suggestions?
 Hopes?
 Dreams?
-Let me know! :) Hope this helps.
+Let me know! :) I threw this together quickly as a little side project, so it's certainly not perfect.
+Hope it helps!